sgomes/blog/src/posts/2017-04-24-material-money-sample/index.md

 In any case, it’s now been released as [Material Money](https://material.money), and the source code is fully open and [available on GitHub](https://github.com/GoogleChrome/sample-currency-converter)!

-{% set figure = { filename: 'composed.png', width: 650, height: 420, caption: 'Material Money on a phone' } %}
+{% set figure = { filename: 'composed.png', width: 650, height: 420, caption: 'Material Money on a phone', loading: 'eager' } %}
 {% include 'includes/figure.html' %}

 ## Overview